Frugal Car Maintenance Tips and Tricks: 15 Money-Saving Hacks to Keep Your Ride Running Smoothly

 Adopting Fuel-Efficient Driving Techniques

-I always try to accelerate slowly and brake gently.
-This puts less strain on my engine and brakes.
-I also avoid idling for more than 30 seconds – it wastes gas and can hurt the engine over time.
+I always try to accelerate slowly and brake gently, which puts less strain on my engine and brakes.
+I also avoid idling for more than 30 seconds, which wastes gas and can hurt the engine over time.

-When I’m on the highway, I use cruise control to maintain a steady speed.
+On the highway, I use cruise control to maintain a steady speed.
 This helps me get better gas mileage.
-I also try to anticipate stops and coast when possible instead of braking hard.
+I also anticipate stops and coasts when possible instead of braking hard.

 Another trick I use is to remove excess weight from my car.
 Every 100 pounds can decrease fuel economy by 1-2%.
 I cleaned out my trunk last week and saw an immediate improvement in my MPG!